How to Submit an Article

 Registration and login are required to submit items online and to check the status of current submissions.

 Manuscripts submitted to TOHM should conform to the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals," which can be found on the ICMJE website.
 The following steps outline the process for submitting manuscripts to TOHM.

 In step one, you will select a journal section for your submission and complete a submission checklist that includes confirming that you have obtained informed consent from any patients used in your research.
 You will also be required to agree to the terms of the author agreement.
 The journal’s privacy statement is listed here.
 You will have to enter your cover letter into a box during this step.
 In addition, you will have an opportunity to recommend your reviewers.

-In step two, you will upload the manuscript.
+In step two, you will upload the manuscript file (you will have the opportunity to upload supplementary files in step four).
 You will be able to replace the manuscript file, if necessary.

 In step three, you’ll enter the submission metadata including information about yourself, the submitted manuscript, and any competing interests.
 The abstract and title of the manuscript will need to be entered here.
 You will be asked to provide information about your supporting agencies in this step.